apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bengals quarterback Joe Burrow chimes in on AFC Championship game**
+**X blocks searches of Taylor Swift to combat explicit deepfakes**

-You can read more about it [here](https://www.wlwt.com/article/bengals-quarterback-joe-burrow-chimes-afc-championship-game/46563373).
+You can read more about it [here](https://thehill.com/policy/technology/4434813-x-blocks-searches-of-taylor-swift-to-combat-explicit-deepfakes/).

 ## Requirements
 - Python 3.8